 For contributions received in the 2018/19 financial year, there is no limit on the amount that you can split to your spouse.
 For contributions received in the 2019/20 financial year, and future years, the maximum amount of contributions that can be split is equal to the concessional contribution cap (currently $25,000).

-To find out more see the Grow your super fact sheet.
+To find out more see the Triple S Reference Guide.